-As soon as you become fully or partially unemployed you should file your inital Unemployment Insurance (UI) claim by filling out an application.
-Your UI claim is effective the Sunday of the week during which the application is filed.
+You should file an application for an Unemployment Insurance (UI) claim as soon as you become fully or partially unemployed.
+Your initial claim starts on the Sunday of the week you submit the application, not the last day you worked.
+UI weeks begin on Sunday and end on Saturday.
 No UI benefits are paid for the weeks of unemployment prior to the week you submit the application.

 After you report your first two continued weekly Unemployment Insurance (UI) claims, you will be able to check the status of your UI claim for benefits online at https://uiclaims.iwd.iowa.gov/weeklyclaims or by calling 800-850-5627 and selecting the option to “Check on the Status of Your Claim.”